schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 From January to March 17, 2023, 1852 tickets were issued in the Corridor for disobeying traffic signs, including provincial offence notices, offence summons for drivers with multiple driving convictions, and written warnings.
 (REPLACE WITH OUR OWN DATA IF POSSIBLE)

-The Corridor's city councillor (WHO?
-MOISE OR MALIK?) and public transit advocates are demanding explanations for the car traffic in the Corridor, and emphasize a need to revisit the redesign of King Street, calling on the city and police to do their part.
-They feel that the Transit Priority Corridor is no longer a priority for the city, and that King Street is just like any other street again (SOURCES?).
+The Corridor's city councillor Malik and public transit advocates are demanding explanations for the car traffic in the Corridor, and emphasize a need to revisit the redesign of King Street, calling on the city and police to do their part.
+They feel that the Transit Priority Corridor is no longer a priority for the city, and that King Street is just like any other street again ([CBC News](https://www.cbc.ca/news/canada/toronto/king-street-redesign-transit-priority-corridor-councillor-advocate-1.6689566)).